adicu/learn-webdev/curriculum/webdev_curriculum.md

 Point your browser to that URL and bask in the awesomeness!

-> Wondering what that weird URL is?  `127.0.0.1` is the IP address for [localhost](localhost), or your local computer.
+> Wondering what that weird URL is?  `127.0.0.1` is the IP address for [localhost][localhost], or your local computer.
 When we run a Flask server with `python app.py`, it is running only on your machine, not the internet.
-The `:5000` bit is the [port](port), or specific place where your app is running.
+The `:5000` bit is the [port][port], or specific place where your app is running.
 Developing locally is much easier and safer than publishing your app to the internet every time you want to test something, and is considered good practice.
 Also, instead of typing out `http://127.0.0.1:5000` every time you want to see your app, you can also point your browser to `http://localhost:5000`.
 The two are equivalent.

 <a id="developing-with-flask"></a>
 ### 1.2.3 Developing with Flask